erodriguez87/cryptoverse/README.md

 #### Heroku: https://cryptoverse.herokuapp.com/

 ## Description:
-To provide a learning and comparison application for newcomers in the world of cryptocurrency.
+A learning and comparison application for newcomers in the world of cryptocurrency.
 The application give users an intro to the top projects in the industry complete with links to learn more about each project, see relevant information, and compare investment opportunities.

 ![title image](/public/assets/images/title.png)